apdarr/gh-artado/REAMDE.md

 - Install the GitHub ADO app to your GitHub (or even to a single repo)
 - Set up a connection with GitHub in the ADO UI
 - Add at least one GitHub repo to your

+# Usage

+## `gh artado list`

+List all ADO connections to GitHub repos.

+## `gh artado add --repo REPO -c CONNECTION_ID`

+Add a single GitHub repo to an ADO connection.
+For the `REPO` argument, you must provide the full repo URL.
+You can find the connection ID by running `gh artado list`.